Shedhatch/Timer/README.md

 # Timer
-Timer will help you to generate a message after a specific time.
+A timer command will help you to generate a message after a specific time.

 # Modules (3)
 ```